Mary Tyler Moore, beloved TV actress, dies at 80

 The role earned her two Emmys.

-After that show ended in 1966 Moore looked to working more on the big screen, including opposite Elvis in the 1969 film "Change of Habit."
+After that show ended in 1966, Moore looked to working more on the big screen, including opposite Elvis Presley in the 1969 film "Change of Habit."

 'The Mary Tyler Moore Show' years

 The next year "The Mary Tyler Moore Show" premiered.
 The opening sequence, featuring Moore twirling and tossing her cap, became iconic.
-The show ended in 1977, but spurred several spin offs including "Rhoda," and "The Lou Grant Show."
+The show ended in 1977, but spurred several spinoffs, including "Rhoda," and "The Lou Grant Show."

 In a 2002 interview with CNN's Larry King, Moore explained why she believed the series became so popular.